danvergara/dblab/README.md

 <img src="screenshots/constraints-view.png" />
 <img src="screenshots/indexes-view.png" />

-As you may have noticed, navigation has already added, so every time you query the content of a listed table, the result set is going to be paginated.
+As you may have noticed, navigation has already been added, so every time you query the content of a listed table, the result set is going to be paginated.
 This allows to the user dealing with large tables, optimizing resources.
+Just hit the `BACK` and `NEXT` buttons to go back and forth.

 ### Key Bindings
 Key                                     | Description